golang/proposal/design/47916-parameterized-go-types.md

 func (*Signature) TypeParams() *TypeParamList func (*Signature) SetTypeParams([]*TypeParam)

-func (*Signature) RParams() *TypeParamList func (*Signature) SetRParams([]*TypeParam)
+func (*Signature) RecvTypeParams() *TypeParamList func (*Signature) SetRecvTypeParams([]*TypeParam)
 ```

 The `TypeParams` and `SetTypeParams` methods are added to `*Signature` to get and set type parameters.
 As described in the section on `*Named` types, passing a type parameter more than once to either `Named.SetTypeParams` or `Signature.SetTypeParams` will panic.

-The `RParams` and `SetRParams` methods allow getting and setting receiver type parameters.
+The `RecvTypeParams` and `SetRecvTypeParams` methods allow getting and setting receiver type parameters.
 Signatures cannot have both type parameters and receiver type parameters.
-For a given receiver `t`, once `t.SetTypeParams` has been called with a non-empty slice, calling `t.SetRParams` with a non-empty slice will panic, and vice-versa.
+For a given receiver `t`, once `t.SetTypeParams` has been called with a non-empty slice, calling `t.SetRecvTypeParams` with a non-empty slice will panic, and vice-versa.

 For `Signatures` to be identical (as reported by `Identical`), they must be identical ignoring type parameters, have the same number of type parameters, and have pairwise identical type parameter constraints.